 Make headlines with the news junkie in your life.
 Start your date with a visit to the Newseum, which celebrates the history of news and journalism.
-While here, make sure not to miss Anchorman: The Exhibit.
-This “kind of a big deal” display features more than 60 costumes and props from the hit movie.
+Be sure to check out the Pulitzer Prize Photographs Gallery, which features the most comprehensive collection anywhere of Pulitzer Prize-winning photographs.

 From there, take a stroll up Pennsylvania Avenue to the National Portrait Gallery to see the installation “The Network,” a video portrait featuring group interviews with politicians, journalists, scientists and innovators.

-You’ll want to stay close to the story, and lucky for you, the Loews Madison Hotel is located just across the street from The Washington Post offices.
+You’ll want to stay close to the story, and lucky for you, The Mayflower Hotel is located just a few blocks from The Washington Post's brand new office building.